take this free assessment.

 Identify your tongue placement and swallowing habits.

-During a normal swallow, the tongue pushes against the roof of the mouth (palate) with the tip behind the upper front teeth – not between or touching the teeth.
+For a normal swallow, the tongue pushes against the roof of the mouth (palate) with the tip behind the upper front teeth – not between or touching the teeth.
 The back teeth are generally closed or biting and the lips should be together.
-During an abnormal swallowing pattern, the tongue pushes forward and/or sideways against or between the teeth.
+And during an abnormal swallowing pattern, the tongue pushes forward and/or sideways against or between the teeth.
 This is known as a Tongue Thrust Swallow.

 If you are dealing with any of these symptoms:

 Are you having trouble breathing or swallowing?
 Is your tongue protruding through your teeth?
 Are you getting tension headaches or jaw pain?
 Do have trouble digesting or bloating or burping after eating?
 Do you have trouble sleeping at night, snore or have sleep apnea?
 Does your child have ADD or ADHD?

 Many of these symptoms can be treated through Orofacial Myofunctional Therapy.
 Call for a consultation today.

 I definitely feel a lot more relaxed.
 I don’t have that tension that I had before.
 I haven’t had a single headache since.
 Usually I wake up with a bunch of pain, but I haven’t even had that… I used to get pain on the back of my neck when I wake up and had to put tennis balls there to relieve the pain, but I haven’t had to do that.